On this page, we discuss J visas and how to apply for J waivers.

-Often, it is possible to obtain a J waiver to eliminate this two-year requirement.
+Sometimes, it is possible to obtain a J waiver to eliminate this 2-year requirement.

 The J program is administered by the US Department of Status.
 In order to apply for a J-1 visa, you need to obtain form DS-2019 from your sponsoring agency.
 You need to ask either the Responsible Officer (RO) or the Alternate Responsible Officer (ARO) what documents you need in order to obtain form DS-2019.